ursalang/ursalang.github.io/pages/tutorial/002-what-is-programming/002a-what-are-programming-languages.md

-# What are programming languages?
+# Step 2a: What are programming languages?

 A programming language, therefore, has two main audiences: human and machine.
 It must be *comprehensible* to humans: that is to say, human readers must be able without too much trouble to work out what the program is intended to do.
 It must be *tractable* for machines: that is, computers must be able to convert the program into instructions to perform.